IT STARTED AT 4…

 Blackstar Amplification also surprised him with his favourite amp – a HT-20 MkII – custom finished in red.

 Also in California, Toby received a message from his hero Joe Bonamassa asking if Toby would join him to perform at the Royal Albert Hall in London!

 Toby was speechless!
 Later that year he stepped out on stage in front of a sell-out crowd and performed “I Get Evil” with Joe!

 It was a dream come true for Toby and a night he will never forget.

 Toby has also shared the stage with Buddy Guy, Lukas Nelson, Laurence Jones, Walter Trout, Kenny Wayne Shepherd, Peter Frampton, Billy Gibbons and Slash.

-The album features music from genres that inspire him from Rockabilly, Blues through to harder edged Rock.
+The album features music from genres that inspired Toby from a young age from Rockabilly, Blues through to harder edged Rock.